 The outcome was something the Commission never anticipated: US District Judge Edward Shea in Richland, WA, ruled against the Commission, based on the 2001 US Supreme Court mushroom decision, saying it infringed upon grower’s free speech rights.

 The 25¢ per box grower assessment fee represented more than 90% of the Commission’s budget, about $21.5 million for the 2002/03 year.
 Upon the ruling, most felt the Commission would be shutting their doors for good, thus ending the 66-year Commission.
 The Commission’s president, Welcome Sauer, announced his resignation but stated the Commission would still exist, however the money could no longer be used for violation of free speech purposes like promotion advertising.
 The staff was reduced from 51 to less than 10.
 By May, it was determined the Commission could keep funding foreign trade programs, industry organizations and logo protection.
 These objectives could be achieved by a 3.5¢ assessment, a settlement the growers agreed to, and the Apple Commission has been operating under ever since.
 The chart below shows the funding breakdown for the 2012/2013 crop year.

 Today, our export program funds 13 in-country contractors who coordinate marketing programs in 30 key markets around the world.
 Our apples are exported to more than 60 countries worldwide.
 The map below shows everywhere Washington apples are exported.

 The Washington Apple Commission is governed by 14 commissioners, each elected to a 3-year term.
 They represent growers and shippers from 3 districts in the state.
-The chart below who has served as chairman of the board of commissioners since 1937.
+The chart below shows who has served as chairperson of the Board of Commissioners since 1937.

 How many people have served as President of the Washington Apple Commission since 1937?
 The answer is 9.
 This chart shows all the past presidents and the years they served.